Listen: 56 Years

 Listen and subscribe: Apple Podcasts | Spotify | Stitcher | Google Podcasts

 Nineteen sixty-four.
 Freedom Summer.
-Marilyn Newkirk was born in Greenwood, Mississippi, in a county where just about 250 Black adults out of more than 13,000 were registered to vote.
+Marylin Thurman Newkirk was born in Greenwood, Mississippi, in a county where just about 250 Black adults out of more than 13,000 were registered to vote.
 She would grow up as part of the first generation of Americans who lived in a true democracy, according to her son Vann R. Newkirk II.

 That has a lot to do with a law enacted a year after her birth, in 1965.
 That’s when Congress passed the Voting Rights Act, which ended Jim Crow laws preventing Black people from voting in many states.